aguiroldanns/nodejs-mocha-testing/readme.md

    > If yes, hat was returned?

 2. Mock

    > Mocking is avoid the actual call to a function and instead of the actual call, we just use a dummy call

+3. Stubs
+   > Stubs is assume that some function that is called in the tested function is returning some particular value